WLC - Rogers City, MI

 It seems that WLC was a leaner operation than WMI and thus was able to offer lower rates, and this undoubtedly contributed to it's longevity vs. its Ohio competitor.
 Randy and Sue ran WLC until 1997 when it became apparent that the competition from satellite and cellular was too much, and it was no longer feasible to keep a 24 hour manned station on the air.
 As the caption for the picture above indicates WLC's last full season of service to the lakers ended in 1997.

-The WLC building (and towers?) still exists, and just a couple of years ago Randy tried a SSB e-mail system.
+The current state of the WLC building and towers is unknown to me.
+Sometime after the 1997 shutdown Randy tried a SSB e-mail system.
 It worked well, but the shipping companies felt going back to SSB was stepping back, and instead they use a satellite email system.
-So WLC is off the air again, but it's FCC license does not expire until 2013.
+So WLC went off the air again, and it's FCC license expired in 2013.

 Ex-operators report that in its later